emmy3000/alx-backend-user-data/0x03-user_authentication_service/README.md

 ## Project Setup

 Setting up the project involves creating a structured environment and managing dependencies to ensure a seamless development process.

+**NOTE:** *The following steps for setting up a project must be undertaken before carrying out other implementations, including all code logic definitions found under the sub-header "Key Learning Objectives".*

 1. **Project Repository:**